gcirio/gcal_notifier/README.md

 1. Go to **APIs & Services > Credentials**.
 2. Click **Create Credentials > OAuth client ID**.
 3. Choose "Desktop app" and create.
-4. Download the `credentials.json` file and place it in the `gcal_notifier` directory.
+4. Download the credentials json, rename it `credentials.json` and place it in the `gcal_notifier` directory.

 #### e.
 First Run Authentication

-- On first run, the app will prompt you to authenticate in your browser.
+- On first run, google will prompt you to authenticate in your browser.
 - A `token.pickle` file will be created for future runs.
 - **Note:** If the app is not published, your authentication token will be revoked after 7 days.
 Publishing the app as described above is required for persistent access.